ARCHEOASTRONOMIA LIGUSTICA

 [8] J.W. = Jehova's Witnesses (AA.VV.
 1991, pp. 294-297)

-[9] CM = Creatio Mundi, i.e. “from the world creation”.
-This is the typical dating in the Book of Jubilees.
+Mundi, i.e. “from the world creation”.
+This is the typical dating in the Book